Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Methodology

 \subsection{Unified Representation With LVLMs}

 Locating all objects at any granularity through Large Language Models (LLMs) still remains to be explored in LVLMs.
 Thus, we develop \textbf{Griffon} based on the LLaVA\cite{liu2023llava} and propose a unified input-output representation.
-It generates predictions requiring only a single forward pass for multi-label targets without priors, structure modifications and special tokens.
+It generates predictions requiring only a single forward pass for multi-label targets without priors, structure modifications, and special tokens.

 LLaVA is composed of three modules depicted in \cref{fig: structure}, including the visual encoder, projection layer, and LLM.
-We utilized the ViT-L/14 of CLIP\cite{radford2021learning} and LLama2-13B\cite{touvron2023llama} as our visual encoder and LLM, respectively, while the projection layer is a lightweight fully connection layer.
+We utilize the ViT-L/14 of CLIP\cite{radford2021learning} and LLama2-13B\cite{touvron2023llama} as our visual encoder and LLM, respectively, while the projection layer is a lightweight fully connection layer.
 The input image $X_v$ is first encoded to the visual feature $Z_v$ and then projected to word embedding space as $H_v$ through the projection layer.
-It shares the same dimensionality as the word embedding space and is concatenated with language embedding tokens $H_{ins}$, which is fed to the LLM to generate outputs.
+It shares the same dimension with the word embedding space and is concatenated with language embedding tokens $H_{ins}$, which are fed to the LLM to generate outputs.

 Adopting the conversational style, the inputs of LLaVA are free-form texts ranging from commands to questions.
 Inheriting from the LLaVA, \textbf{Griffon} can also accept free-form inputs and further unifies inputs of different scenarios naturally.
 However, as LLaVA is aimed at visual language understanding tasks, it cannot handle the object coordinates exactly.
 Also, previous methods\cite{chen2023shikra, kosmos-2} can only output the textual coordinates of the single detected object and require repeated forward passes for multiple referents.
 Therefore, we present a unified output representation for multiple objects.
-For a detected object, it is represented with the top-left and bottom-right coordinates along with its label, formatted as``label-[x1, y1, x2, y2]".
-This can be adapted to multi-object scenario seamlessly by concatenating all detected objects with``\&", without introducing connection placeholders\cite{Qwen-VL}.
+For a detected object, it is represented with the top-left and bottom-right coordinates along with its label, formatted as ``label-[x1, y1, x2, y2]''.
+This can be adapted to multi-object scenarios seamlessly by concatenating all detected objects with ``\&'', without introducing connection placeholders\cite{Qwen-VL}.